MESH-Research/orcid-data-block/README.md

 ## Dedication

-This project continues the work originally started by Amaresh Joshi, a PhD student in the Linguistics Program at MSU who passed in 2022.
+This project continues the work originally started by Amaresh Joshi, a PhD student in the Linguistics Program at MSU, and member of the MESH Research team who passed in 2022.
 Amaresh was a valued colleague, scholar and collaborator.
 This work and its continued development are dedicated to Amaresh's memory.